sap-tutorials/Tutorials/tutorials/btp-integration-suite-integral-appgyver/btp-integration-suite-integral-appgyver.md

     ![Test response](test_response.png)

-7. If you check on your Stripe developers account, you can see the amount and description "Ta dá!!
+7. If you check on your Stripe developers account, you can see the amount and description "Ta da!!
 Integration scenario is set up":

     ![Test Stripe charge](test_stripe.png)